Turco-Mongol tradition: Turkification and cultural assimilation

+Golden Horde

 In the Golden Horde, especially during the reign of Özbeg Khan, a significant process of Turkification occurred among the Mongols living in the ulus.
 The secretary of the Egyptian sultan, Ibn Fadlallah al-Umari, explicitly described this process, stating:

 "In ancient times, this state (the Golden Horde) was the land of the Kipchaks, but when it was conquered by the Tatars, the Kipchaks became their subjects.
 Later, as the Tatars intermingled and intermarried with them, the land itself overcame the original qualities and racial characteristics of the Tatars.
 All of them became exactly like Kipchaks, as if they were of the same stock.
 The Mongols settled in the land of the Kipchaks and remained there among them.
 Thus, long habitation in a land alters human nature and changes one's inherent features according to the nature of the country, as we said before."

 A similar perspective was expressed in the 18th century by Johann Eberhard Fischer, who described the Tatars as "the most populous among all Turkic peoples," and explained:

 "That the name 'Tatar' later prevailed and became confused with the Mongols may be due to the fact that the Tatars, after being united under Genghis Khan's rule, served in his and his successors' armies in much greater numbers than the Mongols themselves.
 This can be concluded from the fact that in all those conquered lands, which previously had their own languages and were unfamiliar with either the Mongol or Tatar tongues, only the Tatar language came into use, while Mongolian disappeared.
 This would not have happened if the Tatars had not greatly outnumbered the Mongols."

-The Soviet Mongolist Boris Vladimirtsov also emphasized that "the Mongols who moved westward were quickly Turkified and generally assimilated into the surrounding ethnographic environment, which was more or less akin to them."
-However, he added that in Central Asia the process of adopting "Muslim" culture by the Mongols proceeded more slowly than in Persia, due to their close proximity to other ethnically related Turkic nomads.
+However, as Vladimirtsov had alluded, the Golden Horde was too far away from many main Islamic centres, and thus, despite adoption of Islam, their Islam had proven not as strictly connected to wider Islam as seen among the rivalling Turkic groups like Oghuz and Karluks, and more influenced by Mongol elements instead.
+This ultimately resulted in the Kipchaks being the most Turco-Mongolised people and the strongest embodiment of Turco-Mongol legacies within the Turkic world; later dispersal caused their Islamic adaption to be altered to whatever the environments required them later on, and even incorporating other beliefs like Roman Catholicism, Eastern Orthodox Christianity, Confucianism, and Tibetan Buddhism alongside their dominant Hanafi school of Islam; which had prevented the Turco-Persian tradition from taking a deeper and stronger institutional role compared to that of Oghuz and Karluk groups.